joom/edit-distance/README.md

 including a proof that a C implementation refines a verified functional model using the [Verified Software Toolchain](http://vst.cs.princeton.edu/) (VST).

+This proof development was carried out with assistance from Claude and Codex.

 The development is structured in three layers, each proved equivalent to the next:

 1. an **intrinsically-correct recursive** model, whose dependently-typed definition